harelsegev/INDXRipper/README.md

 ### Basic features
 * Applies fixups for index records and MFT records
 * Handles attributes in extension records
-* Full file paths are resolved based on data from the MFT.
+* Full file paths are resolved based on data from the MFT
 * Works on live Windows NTFS drives, using device paths
 * All the outputted timestamps are in UTC